Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Cardinals

-The Arizona Diamondbacks, including Lourdes Gurriel Jr. (.171 batting average in his past 10 games), battle starting pitcher Steven Matz and the St. Louis Cardinals at Chase Field, Tuesday at 9:40 PM ET.
+On Wednesday, Lourdes Gurriel Jr. (batting .146 in his past 10 games) and the Arizona Diamondbacks face the St. Louis Cardinals, whose starting pitcher will be Jack Flaherty.
+First pitch is at 3:40 PM ET.

 Lourdes Gurriel Jr. Game Info & Props vs. the Cardinals